 It’s getting colder and darker, which means the holiday season is upon us!
 Festive lights, plush pine trees, and the smells of rich foods fill our home.
 Unfortunately, many of the things we love about the holidays are actually hazardous to our pets.
 Luckily, there are ways to both enjoy all the festivities and keep our pets safe, too.
-Follow our holiday pet safety tips for a fun, safe season.
+Follow our animal hospital's holiday pet safety tips for a fun, safe season.

 Decorating with Pet Safety in Mind

 Decorations come in many forms, and while all are harmless if left alone, playful pets are likely to disturb the peace and possibly cause injury to themselves.
 When you’re decorating this year, keep these potentially dangerous decorations in mind:

 - The Christmas tree is easily toppled over by a playful pet who may want to climb it or swat at the ornaments.
 Anchor it to the floor or use fishing line to secure it to the ceiling or a nearby doorframe.

 - Ornaments come in many forms, some of which can shatter and damage soft paw pads or mouths and others which can break apart or be engulfed whole causing an intestinal blockage.